kindtime/winfilter/README.md

 ![photo](photos/photo.png)

 Credentials will also be written to a file in the `creds` directory.
 Use the `--clean` option to clear out the directory.

+### Sharing Creds
+Credentials are written to the `creds` directory.
+Start a Python HTTP server in this directory, and have other use the command below.

+`curl <red_ip>:8000/<blue_ip>`

+Discord Webhook functionality is also available.
+Uncomment the `discordWH` function call in the `winfilter.py` file and modify the url variable.